 World Bank

 ODF disbursements in Tuvalu were largely consistent with regional trends in terms of sector distribution.
-The government and civil society sector featured prominently, accounting for more than 40% of incoming financing.
-Tuvalu also sees slightly higher than average spending in transportation, energy, and humanitarian aid.
-From 2014 onwards, Tuvalu has seen a greater emphasis on infrastructure spending.
-Tuvalu was one of the small number of Pacific states that did not see a significant spike in human development spending during the pandemic.
+The government and civil society sector featured prominently, accounting for close to 40% of incoming financing.
+Tuvalu also sees slightly higher-than-average spending in transportation, energy, and humanitarian aid.
+From 2014 onwards, Tuvalu has seen a greater emphasis on infrastructure spending, particularly climate adaptation projects.

-Since 2008, Tuvalu has received $92 million in development financing with a “principal” focus on either climate adaptation or mitigation.
-Over this same period, the country has seen $72 million in development financing with a “significant” focus on climate outcomes.
-From 2018, Tuvalu has seen a substantial rise in spending on climate-targeting projects.
-As a share of total ODF received by Tuvalu, “principal” climate projects make up 16% of total spending, well above the regional average of 9%.
-Spending on “significant” climate projects in Tuvalu makes up 13% of incoming funds, matching the regional average.
+Since 2008, Tuvalu has received $152 million in development financing with a “principal” focus on either climate adaptation or mitigation.
+Over this same period, the country has seen $144 million in development financing with a “significant” focus on climate outcomes.
+From 2018, Tuvalu saw a substantial rise in spending on climate-targeting projects in recognition of its extreme vulnerability to climate change.
+As a share of total ODF received by Tuvalu, “principal” climate projects made up 19% of total spending, well above the regional average of 8%.
+Similarly, spending on “significant” climate projects in Tuvalu made up 18% of incoming funds, above the regional average of 11%.

 Official development finance to Tuvalu, by policy goal Spent, share of total ODF

-Between 2008 and 2022, Tuvalu received $6 million in development financing with a “principal” focus on gender equality, and $115 million in development financing with a “significant” focus on gender equality.
-“Principal” gender equality financing constituted 1% of ODF received by the country, around half the regional average of 2%.
-Conversely, “significant” marked gender financing made up 17% of incoming ODF, only slightly under the regional average of 21%.
-The largest project directly targeting gender equality in Tuvalu was the $1 million Pacific Women Shaping Pacific Development program, funded by Australia.
+Between 2008 and 2023, Tuvalu received $7 million in development financing with a “principal” focus on gender equality, and $89 million in development financing with a “significant” focus on gender equality.
+“Principal” gender equality financing constituted 1% of ODF received by the country, slightly below the regional average of 2%.
+Similarly, “significant” marked gender financing made up 11% of incoming ODF, well below the regional average of 22%.
+The largest project directly targeting gender equality in Tuvalu was the $1 million Pacific Women Shaping Pacific Development project, funded by Australia.